jpcima/faustpp/README.md

 ## Usage

-For detailed information, refer to the manual located under the `docs` directory.
+For detailed information, refer to the [documentation](https://jpcima.github.io/faustpp).

 An example is provided in the `architectures` directory.
 It is usable and illustrates many features.